Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: How far from optimal?

-These quantities have the attractive feature that the rate does not deteriorate as the dimension grows.
-However, they are only useful provided $ d/n $ is small.
+These lower bounds are similar in form to the risk upper bounds that are implied from the penalties in \prettyref{tab:T2}.
+These quantities have the attractive feature that the rate (the power of $ 1/n $) remains at least as good as $ 1/2 $ or $ 2/5 $ even as the dimension grows.
+However, rates determined by \prettyref{eq:lowerlowdim} and the last line in \prettyref{tab:T2} are only useful provided $ d/n $ is small.
 In high dimensional settings, the available sample size might not be large enough to ensure this condition.

-These results are all based on obtaining covering numbers for the library $ \{ x\mapsto \phi(\theta\cdot x) : \|\theta\|_1 \leq \Lambda \} $.
+These results are all based on obtaining covering numbers for the library $ \{ x\mapsto \phi(\theta\cdot x) : \|\theta\|_1 \leq {v_0} \} $.
 If $ \phi $ satisfies a Lipschitz condition, these numbers are equivalent to $\ell_1$ covering numbers of the internal parameters or of the Euclidean inner product of the data and the internal parameters.
-The factor of $ d $ multiplying the reciprocal of the sample size is produced from the order $ d\log(\Lambda/\epsilon) $ log cardinality of the standard covering of the library $ \{\theta:\|\theta\|_1 \leq \Lambda \} $.
-What enables us to circumvent this polynomial dependence on $ d $ is to use an alternative cover of $ \{x\mapsto x\cdot \theta: \|\theta\|_1 \leq \Lambda \} $ that has log cardinality of order $ (\Lambda/\epsilon)^2\log(d+1) $.
-Misclassification errors for neural networks with bounded internal parameters have been analyzed in \cite{Bartlett1998} and \cite{Lee1996}.
+The factor of $ d $ multiplying the reciprocal of the sample size is produced from the order $ d\log({v_0}/\epsilon) $ log cardinality of the standard covering of the library $ \{\theta:\|\theta\|_1 \leq {v_0} \} $.
+What enables us to circumvent this polynomial dependence on $ d $ is to use an alternative cover of $ \{x\mapsto x\cdot \theta: \|\theta\|_1 \leq {v_0} \} $ that has log cardinality of order $ ({v_0}/\epsilon)^2\log(d+1) $.
+Misclassification errors for neural networks with bounded internal parameters have been analyzed in \cite{Bartlett1998, Bartlett2009, Lee1996} (via Vapnik-Chervonenkis dimension and its implications for covering numbers).
+Unlike the setup considered here, past work \cite{Barron1994, Barron1999-2, Barron1999, Barron2008, Barron2008-2, Barron2008-4, Lee1996, Bunea2007, Martin1999, Zhang2009, Nemirovski2000} has not investigated the role of such restricted parameterized classes in the determination of suitable penalized least squares criterion for non-parametric function estimation.
+After submission of the original form of this work, our results have been put to use in \cite{Schmidt-Hieber2017} to give risk statements about multi-layer (deep) networks activated by ramp functions.